It’s that time of year again, so here are my top 10 films of 2012.

 8. The Perks Of Being A Wallflower

 Directed by Stephen Chbosky and adapted from his own novel, it was hard for this film to go wrong, yet it still exceeded my expectations on so many levels.
 Following a modern-day John Hughes’ type high school drama, the film tells the honest coming of age story of a troubled boy and the people he meets who help him to find out who he really is.
 Highly relatable, The Perks of Being a Wallflower is emotional, heartfelt, and has a surprising depth that will leave most audiences affected in some way.
 It’s main quality, however, is its three fantastic lead performances – Logan Lerman finally takes a decent lead with a role that is both engaging and moving, enabling the audience to feel something for his every action, Emma Watson shows that she is no longer Hermione Granger and gives a brilliant and sexy performance as a slightly promiscuous non-wizard teenager, and Ezra Miller, well, just wow!
 Seeing his transition from We Need To Talk About Kevin to this is impressive in its own right, giving such a contrasting performance that it’s no wonder he stole the limelight in so many of the scenes.
-The trio are completely likeable, even loveable, and have such an incredible chemistry which brings the film together beautifully.
+The trio is completely likeable, even loveable, and have such an incredible chemistry which brings the film together beautifully.
 I think I have a new favourite film, and now I can’t wait to read the book!

 7. Anna Karenina